Pnyx

 The Pnyx (/nɪks, pəˈnɪks/; Πνύξ /el/; Πνύκα, Pnyka) is a hill or hillside in central Athens, the capital of Greece.
-Beginning as early as 507 BC (Fifth-century Athens), the Athenians gathered on the Pnyx to host their popular assemblies, thus making the hill one of the earliest and most important sites in the creation of democracy.
+Beginning as early as 507 BC (Fifth-century Athens), the Athenians gathered on the Pnyx to host their popular assemblies, making the hill one of the earliest and most important sites in the creation of democracy.

 The Pnyx is located less than 1 km west of the Acropolis and about 2 km south-west of the Syntagma Square in the centre of Athens.
 The "mainly natural hollow" was first used from before 500 BC to perhaps 404 BC, when the arrangement was changed by adding a retaining wall below the speakers' platform, with the space between filled with earth.

 The Pnyx was probably the prototype for the Greek theatre auditorium, with the late form perhaps reflecting changes in theatre design.

 Historical significance

 The Pnyx was used for popular assemblies in Athens as early as 507 BC, when the reforms of Cleisthenes transferred political power to the citizenry.
 It was then outside the city proper, but close enough to be convenient.
 It looks down on the ancient Agora, which was the commercial and social centre of the city.

 At this site all the great political struggles of Athens of the "Golden Age" were fought out.
 Pericles, Aristides and Alcibiades spoke here, within sight of the Parthenon, temple of Athena.
 Here Demosthenes delivered his vilifications of Philip II of Macedon.